The reality of quantum computing could be just three years away

 Both IBM and Rigetti — and a slew of other competitors — are preparing users for accessing quantum computing opportunities on the cloud.

-IBM has over a million chips performing millions of quantum operations requested by users in over 100 countries around the world.
+IBM has more than a million chips performing millions of quantum operations requested by users in over 100 countries around the world.